What is CSA?

 Luna Bleu is the first farm in the area that has offered a CSA share through the whole winter.
 In 2013 we expanded our winter vegetable storage rooms so we can maintain a greater amount and diversity of high quality storage vegetables throughout the winter and into the spring.

-Winter-stored crops include carrots, potatoes, onions, garlic, winter squash, cabbage, beets, rutabaga, parsnips, and sweet potatoes.
+Winter-stored crops include carrots, potatoes, onions, garlic, winter squash, cabbage, beets, turnips, and sweet potatoes.

 As a bonus, we add greens from our solar-heated greenhouses.
-In the last few years we have been able to provide spinach with every winter share and other greens most months except perhaps January and February.
+We are able to provide spinach with every winter share and other greens most months except perhaps January and February.
 Our members just love our winter greens . . . it’s like magic!

 Vegetable Share Sizes